 Thought Leader Summits

 API convenes focused, diverse groups of people to bring clarity to important issues in journalism.
 Our first summit focused on sponsored content and native advertising as a new business model.
+Our second summit convened leaders in mobile journalism.

 Workshops and transformational training